kuri8ive/kuri8ive.github.io/content/authors/shintaro-kurimoto/_index.md

 ---

-Shintaro KURIMOTO is a data scientist at ad data science team, LINE Corporation.
+Shintaro KURIMOTO is a data scientist at Ad Data Science Team, LINE Corporation.

 <!-- His personality traits can be summarized as follows: -->